Sudan army demands rivals' surrender, threatening cease-fire

 “We are worried that Sudan’s healthcare system could completely collapse.
 Hospitals need additional staff, they need additional supplies, and they need additional blood supplies,” Stephane Dujarric, spokesperson for the U.N. secretary-general, said in a briefing Wednesday.

-Airstrikes on Thursday afternoon hit medical facilities in Obeid, the capital of North Kordofan province southwest of Khartoum, and likely caused dozens of casualties, Atiya said.
-Clashes have intensified in the city, driving hundreds of people from their homes to take shelter in nearby camps for people displaced from previous conflicts, he said.
+Airstrikes on Thursday afternoon hit medical facilities in Obeid, the capital of North Kordofan province southwest of Khartoum, killing at least 26 civilians and 17 policemen, the Doctors' Syndicate said.
+Clashes have intensified in the city, driving hundreds of people from their homes to take shelter in nearby camps for people displaced from previous conflicts, Atiya said.

 The fighting has been disastrous for a country where the United Nations says around a third of the population — some 16 million people — are in need of humanitarian aid.
 The U.N. children’s agency UNICEF warned that critical care has been disrupted for 50,000 severely acutely malnourished children, who need round-the-clock treatment.